Difference Between Data Warehousing vs Data Mining

 - Forecasting in financial markets: Data mining techniques are extensively used to help model financial markets.

-Below is the Top 4 Comparision Between Data Warehousing vs Data Mining
+Below is the Top 4 Comparison Between Data Warehousing and Data Mining:

-Key Differences between Data Warehousing vs Data Mining
+Key Differences Between Data Warehousing and Data Mining

 Some of the major differences between Data Warehousing and Data Mining are mentioned below: